nazwhale/who-is-naz-2/src/blog-posts/how-does-a-metronome-work.md

 They produce a beep, drumming tap, or other sound to denote each beat.
 The tempo can be adjusted with buttons, and digital displays show the tempo marking.

 Some electronic metronomes also include other time-keeping features like different beat patterns, visual cues (like flashing lights), or a tuner.

+In modern electronic metronomes, there's no spring, but they use a battery to provide a steady flow of electrical energy, which keeps them going at the same pace until the battery runs out.

 ### Software/App Metronomes